Tutorial.md @master — view markup · raw · history · blame

 And if you run it again you will get the output

-As of this version of Robin, there are only 4 kinds of top-level forms:
+As of this version of Robin, there are five kinds of top-level forms:

 displayevaluates an expression and outputs the result.